Upsolver/Documentation_Old/UpSQL/TransformingData/join-data-from-several-data-sources.md

 ![alt_text](images/Join-Data1.png)

-Note that while performing the JOIN, we wait 1 minute for each event in _main data source _before creating the output.
+Note that while performing the JOIN, we wait 1 minute for each event in _main data source_ before creating the output.
-If we look at the first row in the above table, we can see that for time 14/10/2019 00:00 we take into consideration only the first event in _lookup table _data source which has the same time - that event arrived in 1 MINUTE delay.
+If we look at the first row in the above table, we can see that for time 14/10/2019 00:00 we take into consideration only the first event in _lookup data source_ which has the same time - that event arrived in 1 MINUTE delay.
 This is the behaviour since per each event in _main data source_ we look at the matching events in _lookup data source_ with time less than 14/10/2019 00:00 plus 1 minute (due to WAIT 1 MINUTE statement) which results in 00:01 as a time comparator.

-The only event which complies with this comparator is the first event in _lookup data source _which has 00:00 in it’s time field.
+The only event which complies with this comparator is the first event in _lookup data source_ which has 00:00 in it’s time field.
 Without using the WAIT 1 MINUTE the result will be:
 ![alt_text](images/Join-Data0.png)
-If we look again at the first row in the above table, we can see that for time 14/10/2019 00:00 we have no event with time prior to 14/10/2019 00:00 (not including this timestamp).
+If we look again at the first row in the above table, we can see that for time 14/10/2019 00:00 we have no event with time prior to 14/10/2019 00:00 (excludinh this timestamp).
 This is the behaviour since per each event in _main data source_ we look at the matching events in _lookup data source_ with time less than 14/10/2019 00:00 (since we did not use the WAIT statement).

 ## ALIGNED

-If the keyword `ALIGNED` is used, it will wait for the next aligned window.
+If the keyword `ALIGNED` is being used, calculating the query's result will wait for the next aligned window.
 For example, data arriving after 08:35 and before 08:40 will wait until 08:40.

 The alignment is done using unix epoch time, so `WAIT 1 DAY` will wait until 00:00 UTC of the following day.